Ferries Conference is produced by Colibri Northwest. Thank you for joining us on October 16, 2025.

 Peter Philips

-President – Colibri Northwest
+Colibri Northwest

 Peter and his team work with transit agencies, municipal administrators, elected officials and associations to develop policy, communicate policy to stakeholders and successfully implement public policy in the field.
 Areas of particular expertise include marine transit policy, industrial and urban land use, print communications and public relations.
-Peter has 35 years of experience in maritime publishing, conference production, industrial and marine lands policy, and advocacy for the maritime and commercial fishing industries.
+Peter has more than 40 years of experience in maritime publishing, conference production, industrial and marine lands policy, and advocacy for the maritime and commercial fishing industries.
 From 1999-2020 Peter was president of Philips Publishing Group and publisher of Fishermen’s News, Foghorn and Pacific Maritime Magazine, monthly magazines for the commercial fishing, marine transit, and maritime transportation industries.

 Nousheen Rahman, AICP